-The state and local areas will be assessed based on a comparison of the actual performance level with the adjusted level of performance each quarter and annually.
+The state and local areas are assessed based on a comparison of the actual performance level with the adjusted level of performance each quarter and annually.
 The following definitions will be utilized to determine if a core program exceeded, met, or failed to meet the negotiated levels of performance.
-These definitions are developed based on the understanding that they are the same definitions to be utilized by the federal agencies in determining if the State met performance.
-Absent federal guidance on this subject at the time of plan development, these definitions may need to be adjusted subsequent to the issuance of federal guidance later in 2016.